 - Planning for a sustainable future

 The MUPD curriculum is comprised of 48 credit hours, including core courses, an area of specialization or electives, and a studio.
 Students can choose a generalist program or pursue specialization.
 Specialization can be pursued through any of our six tracks, or through a curriculum designed by the student in consultation with program leadership.
-Our six pre-organized specializations are:
+Our seven pre-organized specializations are:

 - Housing and Neighborhood Development